Tine-m/transaction/README.md

 ---
 # 5️⃣ **MySQL Examples**

+The simplest way to prevent concurrency problems is to change the default isolation level.
+Recall that with the **Serializable** isolation level, each transaction is completely isolated from other transactions.
+All concurrency problems are eliminated by locking each resource, preventing other transactions from accessing it.
+This can cause servere performance problems and this level is therefore seldom required (only in situations where phantom reads are not acceptable).
+With the **Read Committed** isolation level we prevent dirty reads, since transactions don't see uncommited changes made by other transactions.

+In the following code examples we will keep the MySQL default **Repeatable Read** level where rows read by a transaction will be read consistently within the same transaction.
+Some of the scenarios demonstrate how we need to do some locking of our own (If we want to code a transaction that selects data and then inserts or updates data in related tables).

-## 📌 Consistent Reads (Prevent Non-repeatable Reads)
+## 📌 Consistent Reads
 - We want consistens reads, i.e. rereads of a data item to remain consistent during the entire transaction.
+- Prevention from non-repeatable reads are automatically supported by the default isolation level.
   - In a transaction, all **regular SELECT queries** read from a **consistent snapshot** taken by the first query.
   - This snapshot includes changes from **committed transactions before that point** but ignores **uncommitted or later transactions** (using InnoDB's [multi version concurrency control](https://dev.mysql.com/doc/refman/8.4/en/glossary.html#glos_mvcc) which is not universal database technique).
 - To **refresh the snapshot**, **commit** the transaction and start a new query.